Additional Concepts

 It'll just check if the listener was called again or the logic was unmounted and terminate if that's

 the case.
-You can use this version of breakpoint()
+You can use this version of breakpoint() after long running calls and network requests

 to avoid those "out of order" errors.